-Build your Get-Services projects on the development computer and copy the results to a deployment computer or
+Build your Get-Services projects on the development computer and copy the results to a production environment.

+or

-• Enter the network path to the deployment computer in your Peregrine Studio Build Settings.
+Enter the network path to the production environment in your Peregrine Studio Build Settings.

-Important: If you are using source control software to store your project files, you will need to configure your Peregrine Studio Project Settings to check out and check in the source files.
+Important: If you are using source control software to store your project files, you will need to configure your Peregrine Studio to check out and check in the source files.
+You can add your source control settings from Tools > Options > Source control.